HTTP functions

 ExpressJS concepts and syntax

-Req and res objects have the shape of expressJS req and res objects.
+req and res objects have the shape of expressJS req and res objects.
 We can add middleware.

-call the endpoint: standard HTTP request (not firebase specific)
+call the endpoint: standard HTTP request (not Firebase specific)

 We read the function's URL at deploy time.